Tax Court Expands Active Investors Use of LLP and LLC Losses

 This decision may be very beneficial to many people who invest in LLPs and LLCs and work a few hours for that business while also earning a salary in another full-time job.
 For example, you invest in a gift shop (which is an LLC) and work in the store for five hours each week.
 At the same time, you have a full time job at which you earn a salary of $50,000 a year.
 At the end of the year, your portion of the loss for the gift shop is $5,000.
 Under Garnett, your taxable income is reduced to $45,000 because the $5,000 loss can offset part of your earned income.

 Tax Court decisions do apply across the nation; however it is important to note that the IRS may appeal this decision to the United States Court of Appeals for the Eighth Circuit.
 The IRS has yet to comment on the opinion, so it is unclear what course it will take in terms of changing its policy or challenging the Tax Court’s ruling.
 Some tax professionals believe the IRS will appeal this decision and continue to challenge these loss deductions, thus requiring taxpayers to fight this issue in Court.
 But for now, active investors have reason to hope that they may be able to more fully use their LLP and LLC losses against their other income.
-For more information on this topic or any other tax-related topic, please do not hesitate to contact me to schedule a free initial consultation at (717) 775-7195.
+For more information on this topic or any other tax-related topic, please do not hesitate to contact me at (717) 775-7195.